 7) Specialist Available: Specialists can help speed up the development process by focusing on specific tasks that may be unfamiliar to other developers, such as GUI design.
-Other specialists, such as Code or Design Reviewers, can help catch flaws during development and improve deliverable quality.
+Other specialists, such as security specialists, can help catch flaws during development and improve deliverable quality.